Skip to main content

 4

-Review planned infrastructure changes while validating parameters.
+Review planned infrastructure changes.
 Move into the workload-core-development account directory, we will use the clusters VPC as an example:

 cd Workloads/Development/workload-core-development/development/<region>/networking/vpc/clusters